ConsoleMage/user-management-api/README.md

 A project template for creating a RESTful Web API using ASP.NET Core controllers or minimal APIs, with optional support for OpenAPI and authentication.

+## Introduction

+You’ve been hired by TechHive Solutions to develop a User Management API for their internal tools.
+The HR and IT departments need an API that allows them to create, update, retrieve, and delete user records efficiently.
+Your task is to build the core functionality of the API, using Microsoft Copilot to scaffold, enhance, and test the code.

 ## Activity 1: Writing and Enhancing API Code with Copilot

 GitHub Copilot helped me quickly scaffold the structure for my CRUD API.
 I then enhanced the API by prompting GitHub Copilot to include validation checks, making the code more robust and reliable.